a180024/django-api/README.md

 # Description
-> Sample project to accept file uploads and calculate sensitivity score on a cron schedule based on keywords
+> Assessment to accept file uploads and calculate sensitivity score on a cron schedule based on keywords

 1. Authentication
 - Handled by Djoser